Opening hours and admission prices

 Free entry for:

 members of the Förderkreis des Museum für Film und Fernsehen e.
 V., Pressevertreter, members of the Internationalen Museumsbund e.
 V. (ICOM), members of the Deutschen Museumsbund e.
-V., medically necessary aides for seriously disabled visitors (aide must be recorded in disability pass), children younger than school age, chaperon for school classes (one chaperon per ten students), and memebers of the Verband der Berliner Stadtführer Berlin Guide e.
-V.
+V., medically necessary aides for seriously disabled visitors (aide must be recorded in disability pass), children and teens younger than 18, pupils, chaperon for school classes (one chaperon per ten students), and memebers of the Verband der Berliner Stadtführer Berlin Guide e.
+V., visitors with Museumspass Berlin

 Information and consultation

 The Deutsche Kinemathek – Museum für Film und Fernsehen is committed to programs for people with refugee backgrounds, and making museum offers accessible to them.
-In addition to movie nights, which are screened for residents at diverse Berlin housing facilities, refugee groups can also visit the museum free of charge (advance reservations required).
+Admission to the Museum is free for refugees and their accompanying persons.

 Is the museum ticket valid over multiple days?